 WritingBoost!
 II (Analyzing and Using Readings)

-Once students have mastered essay writing, the have the core tools they need for middle school and high school English and history classes.
+Once students have mastered essay writing, they have the core tools they need for middle school and high school English and history classes.
 However, a critical part of advanced writing involves analyzing reading materials and writing intelligently and cleary about those materials (without spending too much time summarizing them!).

 To succeed in many classes (and in life!), students must learn to: